 Digital radiography is a form of X-ray imaging, where digital X-ray sensors are used instead of traditional photographic film.
 Advantages include time efficiency through bypassing chemical processing and the ability to digitally transfer and enhance images.
 Images can be seen and interpreted instantly to obtain a diagnosis readily.

-Shockwave Therapy Treatments
+Shockwave Therapy Treatments (EPAT)

 Shock wave therapy is a noninvasive method that uses pressure waves to treat various musculoskeletal conditions.
 High-energy acoustic waves (shock waves) deliver a mechanical force to the body’s tissues.
 In particular, conditions like plantar fasciitis and achilles tendinitis, it is a great treatment option before surgical intervention is considered.